surferfelix/ATT_TM_Group_1/README.md

 * `cdc-gov_20170617T195505.txt`
 * `cdc-gov_20170618T093427.txt`

 All annotations were made with the eHost software, and all of the annotators except for annotator 4 (Felix) used the windows distribution of the software.
 Annotator 4 annotated with the Mac OS X distribution.
-This is relevant since these versions are not cross compatible.
+This is relevant since these versions are not cross-compatible.

 ### Data